TanmDL/WATT-EffNet/README.md

 # Code Instructions
 1) Run Data_loading.py.
 This would load the AIDER data subset, sort the images and labels into the five respective classes, and split them into train, valid and test set.
 2) Due to the imbalance class nature of the subset, run Undersampling.py to perform undersampling of the classes so that the imbalance would be removed.
-3) Run one_hot_encode.py to convert the numerical labels into one-hot encoded label.
+3) Run one_hot_encode.py to convert the numerical labels into one-hot encoded label. **Note: Due to tensorflow/Keras version update, sparse=False has become sparse_output=False.
+Please use the latest syntax**.
-4) Run Attention.py for the attention module.
+4) Run Attention.py for the attention module. **Note: tf.keras.ops has been used instead of tf.keras on certain keras operation, as the latter is obsolete in the newest version.
+Also, tf_keras instead of tf.keras in the Sequential syntax has been used.**
-5) Run the MBConvblocks.py.
+5) Run the MBConvblocks.py. **Note: tf.keras.ops has been used instead of tf.keras on certain keras operation, as the latter is obsolete in the newest version.
+Also, tf_keras instead of tf.keras in the Sequential syntax has been used.**
 6) Run the watt-effnet-3-6.py.
 Note that based on our experiment, the WATT-EffNet-3-6 is the ideal WATT-EffNet configuration.
-The attention is imbued in the architecture.
+The attention is imbued in the architecture. **Note: tf.keras.ops has been used instead of tf.keras on certain keras operation, as the latter is obsolete in the newest version.
+Also, tf_keras instead of tf.keras in the Sequential syntax has been used.**
 7) Proceed to train the model.
+This is found under train.py.
 8) Finally, run the F1 metrics.py to output the F1 score, and the compute_flops.py to output the flops value.

 # Citation Information